WC Special Education Critical Shortage Initiatives

 Michigan Department of Education

-This nine-page guidance document was developed by the National Center to Inform Policy and Practice in Special Education Professional Development, and the Office of Special Education Programs U.S. Department of Education.
-The document includes an implementation matrix with questions to assist districts in identifying each district’s current level of induction implementation.
+This guidance document was developed by the National Center to Inform Policy and Practice (NCIPP) and the U.S. Office of Special Education Programs.
+It features an implementation matrix designed to help districts assess their current level of induction support.

-Center on Great Teachers & Leaders at the American Institute for Research
+Center on Great Teachers & Leaders (GTL Center)

-5. The Principal’s Role: In Mentoring & Induction
+- The Principal’s Role in Mentoring and Induction

-6. Mentoring & Induction Supports for: Educators of SWD’s
+- Mentoring and Induction Supports for Educators of Students with Disabilities

 Enhancing Professional Leadership